What is Paid-in-Kind (PIK) Interest?

 If a company has incurred $10 in PIK interest, how are the three financial statements impacted?

-- IS: On the income statement, interest expense will increase by $10, which causes operating income (EBIT) to decrease by $10.
-Assuming a 30% tax rate, net income decreases by $7.
+- IS: On the income statement, interest expense will increase by $10, which causes net income to decrease by $7 given a 30% tax rate assumption.

 - CFS: On the cash flow statement, net income will be down by $7, but the $10 non-cash PIK interest is added back.
 The ending cash balance will reflect an increase of $3.